iamtalhaasghar/rewal/README.md

-# NOTICE
-I have not recently had the time to maintain and bug fix this project.
-Thus, I have put the repo into readonly mode.
-I am seeking for a developer that is willing to maintain this project and potentially implement new features.
-Please reach out to me at mkubiak dot dev at gmail dot com if you are interested in taking over the project and have good DevOps/Python experience.
-I'm happy to point to actively maintained forks, and someone could wrap up the v4 branch if they have time.
-It's very close to completion.

-# wallpaper-reddit
+# rewal
 ## About
-wallpaper-reddit is a Python 3 program that sets your wallpaper to the top image of one or multiple subreddits.
+`rewal` is a Python 3 program forked from [wallpaper-reddit ](https://github.com/markubiak/wallpaper-reddit) that sets your wallpaper to the top image of one or multiple subreddits.
 Version 3 has introduced many changes, such as the removal of all external dependencies, automatic DE detection for wallpaper setting, and proper setup using setuptools.

 ## Installation
+1. `pip install pipx`
+2. `pipx install rewal`

+## Update
+`pipx upgrade rewal`

+~~## Installation~~
 RPMs for Fedora 23, Fedora 24, Ubuntu 16.04/Linux Mint 18 can be found on the [Releases Page] (https://github.com/markubiak/wallpaper-reddit/releases)

 Users of Ubuntu derivatives <16.04 will have to build from source, as the version of PIL shipped with those versions of Ubuntu is outdated.